-Ilhan Omar, at Bernie Sanders rally, calls for 'mass movement of the working class,' end to 'Western imperalism'
+Ilhan Omar, at Bernie Sanders rally, calls for 'mass movement of the working class' amid 'Lock him up' chants

 Then, pointedly refusing to mention President Trump's name, Omar continued: "The current occupant of the White House likes to talk about making America great.
 But, every action, and virtually every word out of his mouth, is an attack on the very values and ideals that make this country a beacon of hope for me and the people around the world."

-Later on, still without mentioning the president's name, Omar claimed that Trump called neo-Nazis "very fine people" -- a suggestion that White House officials repeatedly stressed was taken out of context.
-And, in a nod to the "send her back" chant that erupted at a Trump rally earlier this year, Omar remarked forcefully, "None of us are going back.
+Later on, still without mentioning the president's name, Omar incorrectly claimed that Trump called neo-Nazis "very fine people" -- a suggestion that White House officials repeatedly stressed was taken out of context.
+And, in a nod to the "send her back" chant that erupted at a Trump rally earlier this year, Omar remarked, "None of us are going back.
 We're here to stay."

-Omar insisted that Sanders' proposals -- including free government-sponsored health care for everyone, including illegal immigrants -- were not "radical."
+Even as she accused Trump of "coddling" white supremacy, Omar insisted that Sanders' proposals -- including free government-sponsored health care for everyone, including illegal immigrants -- were not "radical."

 "These are values that have been enshrined in the Universal Declaration of Human Rights for decades," Omar claimed, referring to the United Nations document.
 "But, here is the cold truth: We can't achieve any of these goals if we don't build a movement that is representative of all of our aspirations, all of our pain, and all of our shared trauma."